The 'Smoke and Carbon Monoxide Alarm (England) Regulations' mean landlords have a duty to ensure rented premises have:

 Enforcing landlord duties

-We are the 'enforcing authority' for the Smoke and Carbon Monoxide Alarm (England) Regulations.
-Under Regulation 5, if a landlord doesn't fulfil their duties we will 'serve a remedial notice' which sets out:
+We are the enforcing authority for the regulations.
+If a landlord doesn't fulfil their duties we will serve a remedial notice which sets out:

 - which duties the landlord has failed to comply with